mveres/FunctionalThinking/README.md

 // => 'pebbles is 1'
 ```

-- Kotlin and Swift don't have it but they are language proposals

 `<|` - pipe backward operator - the less used brother

 <br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br />